dmlc/dgl/docs/source/guide/nn-heterograph.rst

 .. code::

+    import torch.nn as nn

     class HeteroGraphConv(nn.Module):
         def __init__(self, mods, aggregate='sum'):
             super(HeteroGraphConv, self).__init__()
             self.mods = nn.ModuleDict(mods)
             if isinstance(aggregate, str):
+                # An internal function to get common aggregation functions
                 self.agg_fn = get_aggregate_fn(aggregate)
             else:
                 self.agg_fn = aggregate

-The heterograph convolution takes a dictonary ``mods`` that maps each relation to a nn module.
-And set the function that aggregates results on the same node type from multiple relations.
+The heterograph convolution takes a dictionary ``mods`` that maps each relation to an nn module and sets the function that aggregates results on the same node type from multiple relations.

 .. code::